Bundesliga: Manuel Neuer and Bayern Munich contract talks break down - reports | DW | 15.04.2020

 After head coach Hansi Flick signed a permanent deal and playmaker Thomas Müller agreed a contract extension, German champions Bayern Munich seemed to making good use of the current coronavirus-enforced break.

-According to figures leaked to tabloid BILD and reproduced by Kicker, Neuer (34) wants to extend his contract, which runs out in summer 2021, by four more years.
+According to figures leaked to tabloid BILD and reproduced by Kicker, Neuer (34) wants to extend his contract, which runs out at the end of the 2020-21 season, by four more years.
 Bayern, on the other hand, are only prepared to offer a two-year extension.

 Furthermore, Neuer's representatives are said to have demanded a salary of around €20 million ($21.8 million) per year, thus approaching that of French defender Lucas Hernandez who is reported to earn €24 million and striker Robert Lewandowski who, as the club's top earner, will be on even more.